 - Hire with proactive guest service in mind.
 Some people are better able to think proactively than others.
 As part of your hiring process, implement behavioral interviewing.
 You’ll learn more about a candidate when you focus on past behaviors rather than past experience.
 Behaviors are formed over time through repetition.
 If an individual has done something in the past, they’re more likely to repeat it in the future.
 Instead of asking yes or no questions, ask for specific examples of past behaviors that would be a good fit for your proactive guest service strategy.

+With every guest who walks through the door, your staff should be striving to not only meet expectations, but exceed them.
 Our restaurant service training follows the Service That Sells!
 Cycle of Service, breaks down a guest’s visit into separate steps from the moment guests pull into the parking lot until that final moment when they walk out the door.
-Developed by restaurant owners for restaurant owners.
 Click here to learn more.